natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     $ sudo pip3.7 install virtualenvwrapper

-After installation, in . bashrc file in current user’s home folder, you need to add several lines:
+After installation, in . bashrc file in current user's home folder, you need to add several lines:

 ::